Date: 1st December 2020

 Risk perception is a fascinating topic and highly individualised.
 Some people are risk-takers, and others are risk-averse.
 Some people will happily take a short drive to jump out of a plane with a parachute, and others have a fear of flying, yet drive hundreds of miles to the airport.
 In this situation, what is and isn’t risky depends on your personal risk profile.

-This is why MD’s, business owners and CEOs will often state that the risk of cyber attack “Won’t happen to us.”
-Because it hasn’t happened before, they don’t know anyone it has happened to, or no one has explained how it happens in ways they understand.
-The risk is seen as some remote event that just isn’t worth worrying about.
+This is why MD’s, business owners and CEOs will often state, “The risk of cyber attack isn’t relevant to us believing that as it hasn’t happened before or they don’t know anyone it has happened to, the risk is seen as some remote event that just isn’t worth worrying about.
 Their brains are helping them by giving them a shortcut to the “Don’t-worry-about-that risk.
 Worry-about-this-risk” outcome.

 Knowing this, we as Cybersecurity specialists need to change our approach.
 We keep on telling people to do things like this;

-1. Have a Security policy – Use unique passwords and ensure everyone uses them.
+1. Have a Security policy – Use unique passwords and ensure everyone uses them

 2. Use Encryption – Encryption is available on laptops and mobile phones/devices – use it!